 top of page

-Rimmer completed a Bachelor of Fine Arts at The National Art School, Sydney in 2015 and was awarded the Aboriginal Internship Residency Program.
-On graduation her Masters of Fine Arts in 2019, Rimmer was awarded the prestigious Lift Off Award which fully funded two international residencies including Miet AIR in Beers, The Netherlands where she continued her study of plastic waste and explored the material properties of recycled aluminium.
-In addition she undertook a research residency with Sail Britain across the remote Western Isles of Scotland collecting data samples and collaborating with academics on the effects of micro plastics on bodies of water and the species that inhabit them.
+Rimmer completed a Bachelor of Fine Arts at The National Art School, Sydney in 2015 and was awarded the Aboriginal Art Centre Internship Program.
+Graduating her Masters of Fine Arts in 2019 Rimmer was awarded the prestigious Lift Off Award, comprising two fully funded international residencies including Miet AIR in Beers, The Netherlands, where she continued her study of plastic waste and explored the material properties of aluminium.
+In addition, she collaborated with academics in a research residency with Sail Britain across the remote Western Isles of Scotland, collecting samples and data on the effects of micro plastics in bodies of water.
+In 2024, Chrystal was a finalist in the Churchie Emerging Art Prize.

 R0001787.JPG